Copyleaks/Java-Plagiarism-Checker/README.md

 <li>Press the right mouse key and choose ‘Build Path’ -> ‘Configure Build Path’.</li>
 <li>In the window that opened choose the tab ‘Libraries’.</li>
 <li>Press on ‘Add External JAR’.</li>
-<li>Browse to the libraries with your extracted JAR files and choose to add them.</li>
+<li>Browse the libraries with your extracted JAR files and choose to add them.</li>
 </ol>
 </li>
 </ul>
-<p>Now you can use Copyleaks API in your project.
+<p>Now you can use the Copyleaks API in your project.
 If you are working with our latest version, you can also run the libraries using the code found down on this page.</p>
 <h3>Signing Up and Getting Your API Key</h3>
  <p>To use Copyleaks API you need to be a registered user.
 Signing up is free of charge.</p>
- <p><a href="https://copyleaks.com/Account/Signup">Signup</a> to Copyleaks and confirm your account by clicking the link on the confirmation email.
-To get your API key, click your username in the upper right corner which will lead you to <i>‘Manage Account’</i> page.
+ <p><a href="https://copyleaks.com/Account/Signup">Signup</a> to Copyleaks and confirm your account by clicking the link in the confirmation email.
+To get your API key, click your username in the upper right corner, which will lead you to the <i>‘Manage Account’</i> page.
 Press on <i>"Generate"</i> to get your own personal API key.</p>
  <p>For more information check out our <a href="https://api.copyleaks.com/Guides/HowToUse">API guide</a>.</p>
 <h3>Example</h3>
 <p>This code will show you where the textual content in the parameter ‘url’ has been used online:</p>